Aisling-Dempsey/Haven/README.md

 - [Deployment](#deployment)

 #### Flow
-Users are greeted witha splash page showing both the search bar and the best local businesses:
+Users are greeted with a splash page showing both the search bar and the best local businesses:

 ![haven_screenshot](static/images/readme-splash.png)

-They also get search results displayed in a clear, simple manner
+They also get search results displayed in a clear, simple manner:

 ![haven_screenshot](static/images/readme-query.png)

+As are individual businesses:

 ![haven_screenshot](static/images/readme-business.png)